cedrickchee/awesome-transformer-nlp/README.md

 7. [Language, trees, and geometry in neural networks](https://pair-code.github.io/interpretability/bert-tree/) - a series of expository notes accompanying the paper, "Visualizing and Measuring the Geometry of BERT" by Google's People + AI Research (PAIR) team.
 8. [Benchmarking Transformers: PyTorch and TensorFlow](https://medium.com/huggingface/benchmarking-transformers-pytorch-and-tensorflow-e2917fb891c2) by Hugging Face - a comparison of inference time (on CPU and GPU) and memory usage for a wide range of transformer architectures.
 9. [Evolution of representations in the Transformer](https://lena-voita.github.io/posts/emnlp19_evolution.html) - An accessible article that presents the insights of their EMNLP 2019 paper.
 They look at how the representations of individual tokens in Transformers trained with different objectives change.
+10. [The dark secrets of BERT](https://text-machine-lab.github.io/blog/2020/bert-secrets/) - This post probes fine-tuned BERT models for linguistic knowledge.
+In particular, the authors analyse how many self-attention patterns with some linguistic interpretation are actually used to solve downstream tasks.
+TL;DR: They are unable to find evidence that linguistically interpretable self-attention maps are crucial for downstream performance.

 ## Videos